 Stars wont ever wait for you to watch them fall

 I bought Jasper without a doubt in my mind that he and I had some things in common.
 We were both scrappy, small, and tough as nails.
-He needed a home, and I wanted a horse.
-When I met him everything in my gut said he was right for me, just like everything in my gut tells me I should absolutely not have dairy animals, cattle, goats, alpacas or llamas here.
+He needed a home and I wanted a horse.
+When I met him everything in my gut said he was right for me, just like everything in my gut tells me I should absolutely not have cattle, alpacas or llamas here.
 There's nothing wrong with those animals, but they don't feel right and I won't have them here.
 I am not collecting trading cards.
 I am planning my farm.
 My choices are mine and make sense to me.

 Now, back to the Canadians in question.
-There is a reason I am talking about pony books and a lack of alpine goats.
+There is a reason I am talking about pony books and a lack of cows.
 How I am considering Merlin, my gut feelings, that sense of magic and possibility—that is how I run this farm.
 That is how I GOT this farm.
 There are no spreadsheets, budgets, rainy-day savings accounts, or surgery plans for 14-year-old dogs.
 What there is instead is a rock-solid faith, belief in my own ability, acceptance of good will from others, and a stubbornness to make it happen that could turn a mule into stone.